Accelerating discovery of infrared nonlinear optical materials with large shift current via high-throughput screening: Discussion

-In summary, we screened 2,519 candidate materials with broken inversion symmetry by applying a multi-step filter to the the MP database, evaluating their shift current responses using high-throughput DFT calculations.
-Ultimately, 32 NLO materials with significant shift current responses ($\sigma$ > 100 $\mu A/V^2$) were identified, including 9 compounds that are active in the IR region.
-In particular, Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067) stands out with an exceptional shift current response of 616 $\mu A/V^2$, which is four times greater than that of the previously reported topological semimetal TaAs~\cite{Osterhoudt2019_TaAs}.
-Most of these materials possess layered structures with $C_{3v}$ symmetry and heavy $p$-block elements (e.g. Te, Sb), featuring narrow bandgaps, strong NLO response, and favorable thermodynamic stability.
-They hold broad application prospects in infrared photodetection, bias-free self-driven sensing, broadband energy harvesting, and deep biomedical modulation.
-Our work bridges a critical gap in NLO material screening, successfully extending the shift current operational window from the VIS/UV into the IR spectral region.
+In this work, we screened 2,519 candidate materials with broken inversion symmetry by applying a multi-step filter to the the MP database, systematically evaluating their shift current responses using high-throughput DFT calculations.
+Ultimately, 32 NLO materials with significant shift current responses ($\sigma$ > 100 $\mu A/V^2$) were identified, among which 9 exhibit activity in the IR region.
+Notably, Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067) stands out as a top performer with an exceptional shift current response of 616 $\mu A/V^2$, which is four times greater than that of the previously reported topological semimetal TaAs~\cite{Osterhoudt2019_TaAs}.
+The majority of these materials possess layered structures with $C_{3v}$ symmetry and heavy $p$-block elements (e.g. Te, Sb), featuring narrow bandgaps, strong NLO response, and favorable thermodynamic stability.
+These structural and electronic attributes endow them with broad application potential in IR photodetection, bias-free self-driven sensing, broadband energy harvesting, and deep biomedical modulation.

-Beyond significantly enhancing the efficiency and scope of materials discovery, high-throughput calculations establish comprehensive, high-quality datasets that underpin data-driven material design and machine learning.
-As a demonstration, we validated the feasibility of DPA3-$\sigma$-based methods for preliminary database screening.
-Moreover, our first-principles shift current tensor dataset opens extensive avenues for future exploration, including identifying optimal descriptors beyond simple maxima, predicting complete frequency-dependent tensors, and expanding beyond the MP database.
-Overall, this work establishes a critical foundation for AI-driven accelerated discovery of high-performance NLO materials.
+A key advance of this study is that it addresses a critical gap in NLO material screening by successfully extending the shift current operational window from the VIS/UV into the IR spectral region.
+Beyond significantly enhancing the efficiency and scope of materials discovery, the high-throughput DFT approach employed here establishes comprehensive, high-quality datasets that underpin data-driven material design and machine-learning research.
+As a proof of concept, we validated the feasibility of the DPA3-$\sigma$-based methods for rapid preliminary screening of material databases.

+Collectively, this work establishes a scalable, multi-stage screening framework that integrates high-throughput first-principles calculations and machine-learning-assisted prediction, which can be readily extended to other materials databases or NLO responses.
+Future research can proceed along two key directions.
+First, conduct SOC-inclusive first-principles calculations or targeted experimental verification on the high-performance candidates identified in this work.
+Second, leveraging the comprehensive shift current tensor dataset established in this study, develop generative models to discover additional high-performance materials or construct predictive models capable of predicting the full, frequency-dependent shift current tensor.
+These follow-up studies will further refine and verify the proposed screening framework, accelerating the translation of these computationally predicted NLO materials into practical optoelectronic devices.